vitalab/vitalab.github.io/deep-learning/_posts/2017-04-04-feature-pyramid-network.md

   venue:   "Computer Vision and Pattern Recognition, 2017.
 CVPR 2017"
 ---

 The Feature Pyramid Network (FPN) looks a lot like the [U-net]({{ site.baseurl }}{% link deep-learning/_posts/2017-02-27-unet.md %}).
 The main difference is that there is multiple prediction layers: one for each upsampling layer.
+Like the U-Net, the FPN has laterals connection between the bottom-up pyramid (left) and the top-down pyramid (right).
+But, where U-net only copy the features and append them, FPN apply a 1x1 convolution layer before adding them.
+This allows the bottom-up pyramid called "backbone" to be pretty much whatever you want.
+In their experiments, the authors use Resnet-50 as their backbone.
 <div align="middle">
   <img src="/deep-learning/images/fpn/architecture.png" width="400">
 </div>